groupdocs-total/GroupDocs.Total-Products/english/total/net/add-gif-image-watermark-to-ppt-viewer.md

     content_left: |
         [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate GIF image watermark into PowerPoint presentation (PPT) file format using a few lines of C# .NET code.

-        *   Instantiate watermarker with input document
+        *   Instantiate Watermarker with input document
         *   Use watermark image path as constructor parameter
         *   Set the watermark horizontal and vertical alignments
         *   Add watermark to the watermarker and generate output document